-On turn-key jobs, what does Bittele Electronics do about part crossing or substitutions?We firstly check your bill of material and sent to you the list what we already have in our inventory.
+On turn-key jobs, what does Bittele Electronics do about part crossing or substitutions?We firstly check your bill of material and send to you the list of what we already have in our inventory.
 They are mostly low price or free parts.
-We will give you advice how to reduce the BOM costs by parts crossing, but after all, it depends on your own final decision.
+We will give you advice how to reduce the BOM costs by parts crossing and using our free stock parts, but all part changes are your own final decision.

-How do you order components for Turn-Key orders?We order volume quantities if the parts in your bill of material are regular in case of no remains in our inventory.
-You will pay less or free by doing this way.
-For uncommon used parts in your BOM, we usually order 5% or 5 spare parts to assure to accomplish your order without parts shortage or missing.
-If we encounter some minimum order, we will communicate with you to find the best solution.
+How do you order components for Turn-Key orders?We order volume quantities if the parts in your bill of material are common and none remain in our inventory.
+You will pay less or nothing, if we have stock, on these components.
+For uncommon parts used in your BOM, we usually order 5% or 5 spare parts (depending on size and cost) to accomplish your order without missing parts or shortages due to production losses.
+If we encounter a large minimum order for a certain part, we will communicate with you to find the best solution.

 Is there a minimum order size for turn-key orders?No. We have no restrictions on your order size.
-However, we would like to have your target price to help us find a good solution for your specific needs in cost reduction.
+However, larger orders are more cost effective.
+We would like to have your target price to help us find a good solution for your specific needs in cost reduction.

-What happens to the leftover components on Turn-Key orders?We can keep your leftover parts in our inventory for your next order if you think the parts will be repeated used.
-For your testing and evaluation purposes in your lab, you can also order the regular parts from us for free.
-Please don't forget to check with us when your PCBs are going to be shipped to you.
+What happens to the leftover components on Turn-Key orders?We can keep your leftover parts in our inventory for your next order if you think these parts will be used again.
+Otherwise we can ship spare parts with your completed order so you may have them for troubleshooting and repairs.
+For testing and evaluation purposes in your lab, you can also order the regular parts from us for free.
+Please don't forget to inquire with us when your PCBs are are ready for shipment.

 What do I need to send for a turn-key order?

 - Bill of material, complete information in excel format.
 It includes manufacturers' name, part number, reference designators, components description, and quantities.

 - Other requirements or assembly instructions if applicable.